MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/communication-job-router-readme.md

 DEBUG=routerquickstart:* npm start
 ```

-### Have an ACS Resource
+### Have an Azure Communication Services Resource

-Create an ACS resource in the [Azure Portal](https://ms.portal.azure.com/#home) or use an existing resource.
+Create an Azure Communication Services resource in the [Azure Portal](https://ms.portal.azure.com/#home) or use an existing resource.

-### Install the Azure ACS Job Router SDK
+### Install the Azure Azure Communication Services Job Router SDK

-In the `RouterQuickStart` folder, install the ACS Job Router SDK by executing `npm install @azure/communication-job-router --save`.
+In the `RouterQuickStart` folder, install the Azure Communication Services Job Router SDK by executing `npm install @azure/communication-job-router --save`.

 ## Routing Jobs